halponton/email.ponton.io/README.md

 - CloudWatch Logs write access only
 - Additional permissions added per function as needed

+### AWS SDK Usage

+Lambda handlers should use AWS SDK v3.
+The Node.js 20 runtime includes v3, and this repo does not assume v2 is available.

 ## Monitoring and Logs

 ### CloudWatch Logs